 /system/sling/monitoring/mbeans/org/apache/sling/healthcheck/HealthCheck/diskusage

-If you create individual health checks that logically belong under a composite check that is already present in the Dashboard by default, they will be automatically captured and grouped under the respective composite check.
-Because of this, there is no need to create a new configuration node for these checks.
+If you create individual health checks that logically belong under a composite check that is already present in the Dashboard by default, they are automatically captured and grouped under the respective composite check.
+As such, there is no need to create a configuration node for these checks.

-For example, if you create an individual security health check, all you need to do is assign it the “security” tag, and it is installed, it will automatically appear under the Security Checks composite check in the Operations Dashboard.
+For example, if you create an individual security health check, assign it the “security” tag, and it is installed.
+It automatically appears under the Security Checks composite check in the Operations Dashboard.

 zHealthcheck Name | Description |